digitalfortress-tech/ad-rotator/README.md

 // initialize adRotator
 const instance = rotator(
   document.getElementById('containerElement'),
-  items,
-  { debug: true }       // optional
+  items
 );
 // start the rotation
 instance.start();
 ```
 That's it!
 You should now have Ad-rotation in action!
-By default, the Ads are rotated in a random fashion.
-See [`configuration options`](#configurationoptions) for more variations.
+The library sets sensible defaults on initialization.
+For example, Ads are rotated in a random fashion by default.
+You can provide a 3rd *optional* configuration parameter to override this and fine tune the settings of your adrotator.
+See [`configuration options`](#configurationoptions) for available variations.

 _**_NOTE:_**_ By default, `adRotator` is designed to **fail silently** for any configuration error.
 This means that it will neither pollute the DOM nor will it attach any events in case of an error.
-It will only log a console error to help you further diagnose any configuration errors.
+It will only log a console error to help you diagnose any configuration errors.

 ---